Ashwin-Anandhapadman/Drug_bioctivity_ML_predictor/README.md

 Then ML models are build for predicting the IC50 values of each chemical compound in the dataset.
 The IC50 is the concentration of a drug or compound required to inhibit a biological process by 50%.

-I would iike to thank Prof. Chanin Nantasenamat for his tutorials on this ML and drug discovery for helping me understand the basic concepts that enabled me to do this project.
+I would iike to thank Prof. Chanin Nantasenamat for his tutorials on ML and drug discovery for helping me understand the basic concepts that enabled me to do this project.